ascribe/match3d/README.md

 This Python Blender script produces images, one image per STL file, showing nine renderings of the 3D object pasted into a single image as a 3x3 collage.
 The idea is to have one image that can give a human a good sense of what the 3D object is.
 The camera positions are chosen to be fairly evenly distributed on a sphere (not randomly).

-Currently, the final image is hardwired to be 600 x 600 (with each sub-image being 200 x 200).

 ## Usage

 Example usage: